Spring Birdathon: How to Participate in 2014

 Rules and Definitions

 - Eligibility.
 Anyone can participate, including SCVAS members and non-members; expert and beginning birders; Birdathon Committee members; SCVAS volunteers, staff, committee and board members.
+Although members of the SCVAS Board of Directors and SCVAS staff can participate, they are prohibited from receiving any prizes; if they do place in the competition, their alloted prize will go to the next eligible participant.

 - Traditional or Photographer's Birdathon.
 Participate in the traditional Spring Birdathon by counting bird species or the Photographer's Spring Birdathon by photographing bird species.